learn-co-curriculum/react-hooks-what-is-react/README.md

 perfectly acceptable for React!
 As we explore more going forward, we will see how this code acts as a template and React does the rest.

-### Component Based
+### Component-Based

-React encourages us to structure our applications as "components": the building blocks of our web page that handle their own data and UI logic, that can be "composed" together with other components to put together a complete app.
+React encourages us to structure our applications as "components": building blocks of our web page that handle their own data and UI logic.
+Individual components can be "composed" together with other components to put together a complete app.

 For instance, here's how we could design a site like Yelp by thinking in
 components: